 - Satisfy verification requirements, if applicable

 Work-Study wages are earned through bi-weekly paychecks and do not appear on your university MyBill.
-Students who receive a Federal Work-Study financial aid award may apply for the Work-Study jobs listed on the Center for Career & Professional Advancement website (some jobs are only available to students with a Work-Study award).
+Students who receive a Federal Work-Study financial aid award may apply for the Work-Study jobs listed on Handshake (some jobs are only available to students with a Work-Study award).
 You may earn wages up to the amount listed on their financial aid award notice.

 Studies show that compared to students who do not work, students who work a modest number of hours per week will, on average: